JasterV/grpc-slides/docs/learning_grpc.md

 note:

-Explain that it builds on top of protoc.
-Be very short here, just mention the tool briefly.
-It is important because we use it.
+- Builds on top of protoc
+- Provides a very easy to use plugin and build system

 ---